jungujchoi/VisDock/Tutorial.md

 </code>
 </pre>
 <br>
-- Cross-cutting seletions (tiger example): UtilitiesLibrary.js provides various functions that users can utilize.
-Tiger visualization consists of only svg path elements.
-Therefore, only comparison between path elements and shapes needs to be made.
+- Cross-cutting seletions (tiger example): visdock.utils.js provides various functions that users can utilize.
+The tiger picture example consists of only SVG path elements.
+Therefore, only comparison between SVG path elements and shapes needs to be made.
 We will provide an example.
  + getHitsPolygon: this event will be called when the users make selections with Lasso, Polygon and Rectangle tools.
 <br>
 <pre><code>
-getHitsPolygon: function(points, inclusive, t){
+getHitsPolygon: function(points, inclusive) {
-            var aa = getPaths(); // look up all the path elements and store them in the variable 'aa' var nElements = getNumberOfPaths();
+            var pathObjects = d3.selectAll("path")[0];
+            var nElements = pathObjects.length
-            var hits = []; // this stores information about objects or objects themselves that intersect the user-drawn polygon.
+            var hits = [];
             var count = 0;
             var captured = 0;

-            t = [200,200]; // this transformation has scale and translation. var shapebound = PolygonInit(points,t); // shapebound is a new polygon object which has the shape created by using selection tools.
+            // shapebound is a new polygon object for the polygon created by using selection tools. var shapebound = new createPolygon(points);
-            for (var i=0; i&lt;nElements; i++){
+            for (var i = 0; i &lt; nElements; i++) {
                 captured = 0;
-                captured = PathPolygonIntersection(points,shapebound,aa[i],inclusive,t);
+                captured = shapebound.intersectPath(pathObjects[i], inclusive, t);
-                // captured will have 0 if the path element 'aa[i]' and shapebound do not intersect
+                // captured will have 0 if the path element 'pathOjbect[i]' and the shapebound do not intersect
-                // Otherwise, it will haev 1
+                // Otherwise, it will have 1
                 if (captured == 1){
-                    hits[count] = i; // we are storing the index of the path object.
-But the users may choose to store other information or the object itself. count++;
+                    // we are storing the index of the path object.
+But the users may choose to store other information or the object itself. hits[count] = i;
+                    count++;
                 }
             }